Eva Morrison: Violin scandal (1927)

+In 1924, Boston violin maker and dealer Peter Baltzerson introduced Morrison to John Coggeshall, a wealthy Providence, Rhode Island wool merchant and antique violin collector.
+Baltzerson later told Morrison that Coggeshall had made her a gift of the violin — though Coggeshall had apparently arranged with Baltzerson to pay for it himself, an arrangement of which Morrison was unaware.

+About a year later, after running into Coggeshall and his wife at Baltzerson's shop and learning he was married, Morrison immediately ended their friendship.
+Subsequently, Coggeshall never completed payment, citing business losses, and in February 1927 Baltzerson felt compelled to file a criminal complaint accusing Morrison of stealing the violin, which he had lent her "on trial."

+Municipal Judge James H. Devlin acquitted her after testimony showed Baltzerson had separately pressed Coggeshall for payment.

+Later life

-She was married to Peter J. Abdou.
+Morrison was married to Peter J. Abdou.

 She was credited with saving scores of people off the Scituate Coast, near Boston, Massachusetts, when she lived there in a home on the Beach.

 She first attempted to swim the English Channel unsuccessfully in 1926.
 She made another attempt on August 23, 1935.
-In one of the worst storms of the season, with the French Coast in sight, due to rough seas, she gave up after swimming 16 hours.
+In one of the worst storms of the season, with the French Coast in sight, due to rough seas, she gave up after swimming for 16 hours.

-Eva swam from Charleston to Boston, Light many times and swam from Charleston to the Pemberton Shoreline in 1933.
+Morrison swam from Charleston to Boston, Light many times and swam from Charleston to the Pemberton Shoreline in 1933.

 She won the 1935 Dover Trophy with a time of 15 hours and 55 minutes for the 18-mile swim from Folkestone to Margate.
 On 9 October 1941 she was in a car accident in Wiscasset, Maine that killed Michael Tonely, her swimming coach and trainer.
-Mr. Tonely is the gentleman sitting in the middle of the boat of the accompanying Library of Congress photograph.
+Tonely is the gentleman sitting in the middle of the boat of the accompanying Library of Congress photograph.

 She died on March 17, 1985, after a long illness, in Brockton, Massachusetts at Cardinal Cushing Hospital, and was survived by her husband Peter.
 She was a devotee of skating, horseback riding, and golfing, and was a talented violinist.
 She was buried in Mount Benedict Cemetery in Roxbury, Massachusetts.